ReginaF2012/pet-care-todo-app/CONTRIBUTING.md

 # Contributing

 Any contributions to improve the app are welcome and encouraged.
-If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.
+If this is your first time contributing, please continue reading.

 ## Raising an Issue to Encourage a Contribution